 - corneal scarring that makes it impossible to wear contact lenses

 - seeing a glare or perceiving a halo around objects

 - vision problems when driving at night

-Some of these complications, such as having trouble with night driving, may fade three to six weeks after surgery.
+Some of these complications, such as having trouble with night driving, may fade four to eight weeks after surgery.